-Julie Ellsworth was elected Idaho's 24th State Treasurer in 2018 and took office in January, 2019.
+Julie Ellsworth was elected Idaho's 24th State Treasurer in 2018 and re-elected in 2022.

 As State Treasurer, Julie Ellsworth is responsible for the management of the IDLE Investment Pool (state agencies' funds), the Local Government Investment Pool, as well as the Diversified Bond Fund.
 Ellsworth also oversees the management of the Millennium Permanent Endowment Fund.
-As of July 2019, collectively these funds total over seven (7) billion dollars.
+Collectively these funds total over twelve (12) billion dollars.